tv2/casparcg-cliptool/README.md

 #### Overlay

-Defines if the Url in [Overlay Orl](#overlay-url) should be loaded and shown over files played on the associated tab.
+Defines if the URL in [Overlay URL](#overlay-url) should be loaded and shown over files played on the associated tab.

 #### Overlay Url

-Defines the Url that should be shown while the [Overlay](#overlay) is active on the associated tab.
+Defines the URL that should be shown while the [Overlay](#overlay) is active on the associated tab.

 #### Scaling